 They broke apart only when a piteous howling sound jarred them from the privacy of this moment.
 For a second Maura wildly wondered if it might be a coyote (the only thing that could have made this occasion further resemble their first night of starwatching), but then Jane sighed and said, "I forgot—I've still got Jo shut up in the bedroom!"

 "Do you think she wants to come outside?"
 Maura asked, fighting for breath.

 "Maybe so.
 I'll go get her—don't you go anywhere."
-Jane got quickly to her feet, then smiled and looked down at Maura.
+Jane got to her feet, then smiled and looked down at Maura.
 "Hey, maybe we'll have witnesses for this after all!"

-A few moments later, Jane's returned was heralded by Jo springing down the porch steps, running around with all the pent-up energy of a dog who'd been closed in a small space for too long.
+A few moments later, Jane's return was heralded by Jo springing down the porch steps, running around with all the pent-up energy of a dog who'd been closed in a small space for too long.
 Maura laughed when she saw that Jane had opened the sitting room window and set Bass' crate on the wide sill, so he could feel included also.

 "That fella's gettin' pretty heavy," Jane chuckled, flexing her arms.
 "What've you been feeding him?"

 "Nothing fattening!"
 Maura insisted, getting to her feet and walking over.
 "According to the handbook, he's in the right weight bracket for his age."
 She gave Bass' shell a gentle pat, then grinned and sat next to Jane on the top porch step.
 "That was also the second day we'd known each other.
 The day you gave me Bass, I mean."

 "Hey yeah, it was."

 "I think that's when I realized you were really someone special," Maura said, taking Jane's hand.
 "I mean of course I knew right away that you were different, but… when you cared enough to have really listened to me, and then brought me something that I could love without fearing its abandonment, that was really—that was really…"